-801-197 Technical Reporting
+801-197 Technical Reporting 3 cr

 Prepares and presents oral and written technical reports.
 Types of reports may include lab and field reports, proposals, technical letters and memos, technical research reports, and case studies.
 Designed as an advanced communication course for students who have completed at least the prerequisite introductory writing course with a grade of "C".
-Prerequisite(s): 801-195 Written Communications.
+Prerequisite(s): (801-195 Written Communication or 801-136 English Composition 1 or 801-219 English Composition 1.

-801-198 Speech
+801-198 Speech 3 cr